KerstenDoering/PubMedPortable/documentation/documentation.rst

        - \\q

-- now you can connect to the standard PostgreSQL database "postgres" with PGAdmin3 or via command-line:
+- Now, you can connect to the standard PostgreSQL database "postgres" with PGAdmin3 or via command-line:

     - psql -h localhost -d postgres -U <user_name>